Step By Step Guide To Study Abroad

 - Are scholarship opportunities important to you?

 - Research and explore.
 Use this website to explore program options.
-You can search to see what programs are available for your Major/Area of Study, class level, etc. though the Advance Search function.
+You can search to see what programs are available for your Major/Area of Study, class level, etc. through the Advanced Search function.

 - Check eligibility requirements and course prerequisites.
 Make sure you are eligible to participate before you apply.
 Eligibility requirements and course prerequisites for each program are listed on the online program brochure pages.